 Horses are very protective of the members of their herd.
 The more time spent with your horse, the more defensive they will grow to be with you and trust you.

 Our horses are a loyal and obedient part of the family.
-If you make it a point to groom them, ride them regularly, and give ample love and affection, they will develop an unbreakable bond with their owner that can last for years or even decades.
+If you make it a point to groom them, ride them regularly, and give them ample love and affection, they will develop an unbreakable bond with their owner that can last for years or even decades.

 Remember to always treat your cherished horses with love and kindness, and they will gladly reciprocate that gentle kindness your way.